Security

 • Model behavior under adversarial conditions

-• Regulatory compliance for AI systems in different industries
+• Regulatory compliance for AI systems in different industries and locations

 • Domain-specific failure modes (healthcare AI vs. financial AI vs. customer service AI)